-Make an ok sign with the fingers.
-Place the pencil between the thumb and index fingers, then drop the middle, ring and little fingers under the pencil.
+Make ok sign with fingers.
+Place pencil between thumb and index fingers then drop the middle ring and little fingers under the pencil.
 The last joint of the middle finger sits next to the index finger so that it can support the underside of the pencil.